chillenb/blis/README_BLIS.md

 libraries.
 Furthermore, the framework is extensible, allowing developers to leverage existing components to support new operations as they are identified.
 If such operations require new kernels for optimal efficiency, the framework and its APIs will be adjusted and extended accordingly.
-Community developers who wish to experiment with creating new operations or APIs in BLIS can quickly and easily do so via the [Addons](docs/Addons.md) feature.

  * **Code re-use.** Auto-generation approaches to achieving the aforementioned goals tend to quickly lead to code bloat due to the multiple dimensions of